 Curry is one of my all-time favorite cold weather dishes.
-Any type of curry will do – broccoli and tofu, slow cooker, mango tempeh – you name it, I’ll cook it and eat it!
+Any type of vegetable curry will do – pumpkin curry, Thai red curry, mango tempeh curry – you name it, I’ll cook it and eat it!
 The weather is starting to warm up here in New Jersey, so curry season is almost over, but I think there’s enough of a chill in the air to make just one more!

 - 1 large sweet potato, cubed